Plutora Blog - Agile Release Management, Release Management, Test Environment Management

 Improve the partnership between dev and test

-System thinking in Scaled Agile (SAFe) development highlights process wait states as a major inefficiency.
-The perpetual feedback loop of a CD pipeline results in a lot of hand offs from dev to test.
-These hand offs will compound delays if test environments aren’t available.
+System thinking in Scaled Agile (SAFe) development highlights the process wait for states as a major inefficiency.
+The perpetual feedback loop of a CD pipeline results in a lot of handoffs from dev to test.
+These handoffs will compound delays if test environments aren’t available.
 It’s not uncommon for an organization to spend more time getting environments spun up and configured correctly than it does to write the code in the first place.

 “A system can evolve no faster than its slowest integration point.” –Scaled Agile

-Plutora helps expedite this hand-off in a couple ways.
+Plutora helps expedite this hand-off in a couple of ways.
 First, test teams are automatically alerted when new builds are ready for testing and where they will be deployed.
-Plutora also links Jenkins jobs to test environments, so QA teams can trigger a build on-demand (after approvals are granted and configuration changes tracked for compliance needs…this isn’t the wild west!) to efficiently move binaries along the pipeline.
+Plutora also links Jenkins jobs to test environments, so QA teams can trigger a build-on-demand (after approvals are granted and configuration changes tracked for compliance needs…this isn’t the wild west!) to efficiently move binaries along the pipeline.